cloudberrydb/bootcamp/101-cbdb-tutorials/data-loading.md

 <h4>
 <a id="load-data-with-gpload" class="anchor" href="#load-data-with-gpload" aria-hidden="true"><span class="octicon octicon-link"></span></a>Load data with gpload</h4>

-<p>Greenplum provides a wrapper program for gpfdist called gpload that does much
+<p>Cloudberry provides a wrapper program for gpfdist called gpload that does much
 of the work of setting up the external table and the data movement.
 In this exercise, you reload the faa_otp_load table using the gpload utility.  </p>

 <ol>